nikakey/Aloha-Homepage/README.md

 # Project 1: Aloha Apparel Co.
 Homepage

-This is a one-page website of an online shop, created using HTML5, CSS3, and JQuery.
-I used the mobile-first approach and then optimized the website for 2 more screen sizes: 600px and 1240px.
+This is a single-page website of an online shop, created using HTML5, CSS3, and JQuery.
+I used a mobile-first approach and then optimized the website for 2 more screen sizes: 600px and 1240px.

 ![alt text](/images/for-readme/screenshot-alohapage.png "Screen shot of the project")